 Federal Laws

-Federal law states that causing damage to 10 or more computers during a one-year period is a felony if the losses total $5,000 or more.
-That includes the installation of malicious spyware, which may include adware.7
+Under the Computer Fraud and Abuse Act (CFAA), causing damage to 10 or more protected computers during a one-year period can be charged as a felony if the aggregate losses total $5,000 or more.7 The CFAA covers the installation of malicious software — including adware — that results in unauthorized access or damage to protected computers.

 Signs of Adware